 In 2012 Rosatom announced that it intended to apply for design certification for its VVER-TOI reactor design of 1200 MWe, with a view to Rusatom Overseas building them in UK.
 In June 2013 an intergovernmental agreement set up a working group to explore possible Rosatom involvement in UK nuclear power projects.
 This led to a nuclear cooperation agreement in September 2013, immediately following which Rosatom, Rolls Royce and Fortum agreed to prepare for submitting an application for GDA for the VVER-TOI reactor, possibly in 2015.
 Rolls-Royce will undertake engineering and safety assessment work on the VVER technology.
 Fortum operates two early but westernised VVER units in Finland.

-In 2015, China General Nuclear Power Group (CGN) said it intended to apply in 2016 for GDA for the 1150 MWe Hualong One reactor design, with a view to building it at Bradwell.
+In 2015, China General Nuclear Power Group (CGN) said it intended to apply in mid-2016 for GDA for the 1150 MWe Hualong One reactor design, with a view to building it at Bradwell.
 A joint venture with EDF Energy holding 33.5% and CGN 66.5% will be formed for progressing the GDA.